 6. Project Completion Time

 When choosing a contractor, make sure to ask them how long the project will take.
 You’ll want to know not only how long it will be before they can start, but also what time frame of your choosing is available for when they’re done.
 Depending on the size of your roofing project, it may take more than one day to complete it, or it may take longer if you’re getting your entire roof replaced.
-It’s important that your contractor is willing and able to work within your timetable, and it’s important that they’re upfront about the time it’s going to take to get the work done.
+It’s important that your contractor is willing and able to work within your timetable, and it’s important that they’re upfront about how long the roof replacement work will take.
 Having realistic expectations on your part, and then sticking to them is what you should be looking for when hiring someone to do your roofing.

 Asking the right questions during the interview process, checking online reviews, and getting several quotes are all ways to make sure you choose the best roofer possible.
 When you’re putting money into your home’s exterior, it’s always smart to invest in quality – and you do that by hiring the best.
 The right contractor will make sure everything gets done to industry standards and your satisfaction, and you’ll be able to rest easy knowing your home is protected from those harsh elements.